Join Here | Log In

 1)Aging.ai – You can input your basic blood test biomarkers along with age and weight.
 It will predict your biological age.
 The information on how it is calculated is included in this research paper: https://academic.oup.com/biomedgerontology/article/73/11/1482/4801287

 2) There is a second way of predicting biological age based on blood test biomarkers.
 The calculator is available on Google Drive.
 You will need to download it and open it in Excel or Google Sheets to use it.
 It is based on this research paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6312200/.
 Here is a slideshow that explains the algorithm with pretty charts.
-This calculator isn’t as pretty as the aging.ai interface, but it supposed to be more accurate.
-The ‘Ptypic Age’ result in the bottom row of the spreadsheet is giving you your phenotypical age.
+This calculator isn’t as pretty as the aging.ai interface, but it is supposed to be more accurate.
+The ‘Ptypic Age’ result in the bottom row of the spreadsheet gives you your phenotypical age.
 This basically correlates your mortality risk to the ‘phenotypical age’ — so if your phenotypical age is 50, your statistical mortality risk would be that of a 50-year-old.

 For me, the two calculators came up with different biological or phenotypical ages (aging.ai says 34 and the ptypic age calculator says 38).
 I was using blood work from a couple of years ago, so I would have been 46 when I got it done.
 (I think the aging.ai may be skewed a lot for me since I benefit from a PCSK9 variant that lowers cholesterol.)